williamcpierce/lims-demo/docs/usage.rst

 Location Registry
 ^^^^^^^^^^^^
 The location registry uses a hierarchical structure to define locations where containers can reside.
 Each location has an optional parent, and multiple locations can have the same parent location.

 This hierarchical data is represented in the database using modified preorder tree transversal, a technique which optimizes retrieval of the tree structure (the main operation needed for this use case) at the expense of efficiency when inserting or modifying the tree (comparatively rare).

 Audit Trail
 ^^^^^^^^^^^^
 All operations performed on any of the other tables are recorded as log entries in an audit trail table.
 This helps ensure data integrity, and can also assist in identifying unintended changes so they can be reverted.

+Users and Groups
+^^^^^^^^^^^^
+Django provides models for users and user groups out of the box.
+These enable attibution of actions taken in the LIMS (such as in the audit log), and limiting of permissions for a given group of users.
+This could be used to restrict the ability of lab users to delete sample types or locations, restricting those actions to administrators and powers users.